lfelizon/https-github.com-avih75-PickerFieldsControl/details.md

-Create Your CSV file, you can put thousend of values pay attenshion to write the values correctly, avoid adding spaces in the end of the value (will create new value, its a string) save the file ... file name must be as the name of the control name -> controlName.csv
+Create Your CSV file, you can put thousend of values pay attenshion to write the values correctly, avoid adding spaces in the end of the value (will create new value, its a string) the cvs file name can also set the projectName, so each project can use deffrent lists (if you want to use same control name) save the file :
+                file name must be as the name of the control (name -> controlName.csv), that deffine this list as an generic list for all the controls that have this name. if you want a specific list for a project, make shure you save the file name with the project name (name -> controlName_projectName.csv), it looks for a specific project first, and if not, he looks for the generic list.

 ![Layout Customization](img/C.png)

 # Upload the CSV file

-use the action menu added in the work item Form.
+use the action menu added in the work item Form. (works only in chrome) "Upload Dependencies"
-"Upload Dependencies"

 ![Layout Customization](img/D.png)